 💡 Top Tip

 Celery is extremely sensitive to cold and drought.
-Any check to growth from cold temperatures or water stress will cause the plant to bolt (run to seed).
+Any check to growth from cold temperatures or water stress will cause the plant to bolt (run to seed) — the RHS stresses that celery's high water content means inconsistent watering also leaves the stalks stringy and split, so the soil must never dry out.
 Maintain consistent warmth and moisture throughout the growing season.

 Planting Out